badnewsgoonies-dot/NextEraGame/docs/ai/README.md

 ## 📚 Overview

-This directory contains comprehensive onboarding documentation for AI assistants working on the NextEraGame project using a **three-tier development workflow**.
+This directory contains comprehensive onboarding documentation for AI assistants working on the NextEraGame project using a **two-tier development workflow**.

 ---